 - Books for registered courses at Bryn Mawr or Haverford may also be special ordered.
 Email the Textbook Manager, David Urbany at [email protected] with the course location, name, and course number, and specify which books you would like to order.
 Note that your order is non-refundable.
 The textbook manager will order the textbooks from their college bookstore, and charge your TAP account for them.
 The Store will notify you when the books are ready for you to pick up at the Swarthmore Campus & Community Store.

 Returning Course Materials for a Refund

-- Printed course materials may be returned for credit to the original form of tender through the Store’s posted Returns Deadline, usually the Friday at the end of the second week of classes.
+- Printed course materials may be returned for credit to the original form of tender through the Store’s posted Returns Deadline.
 Books must be returned in the same condition as when they were purchased.
 Shrink-wrapped books must have the shrink-wrap intact.
 Print books bundled with digital materials are subject to the digital materials rules below.